 - High Ground Clearance SUVs (4×2) = Manageable, Tough at some sections when slush and ice are present on it.

 - High Ground Clearance SUVs (4×4) = Manageable, Tough without 4×4 but Manageable with 4×4.

-Hence, if you are self driving to Ladakh in small car, it will be tough for you to traverse the direct route from Pangong Tso to Tso Moriri.
+Hence, if you are self-driving to Ladakh in a small car, it will be tough for you to traverse the direct route from Pangong Tso to Tso Moriri.

 Nubra Valley – Agham – Wari La – Shakti – Chang La – Durbuk – Tangste – Pangong Tso (Lukung)

-This one is mostly used by tourist interested to reach Pangong Tso directly from Nubra Valley.
-The major part of the ascend and descend towards Wari La from Agham Village is tough and roads are a mix of average and bad.
+This one is mostly used by tourists interested in reaching Pangong Tso directly from Nubra Valley.
+The major part of the ascend and descend towards Wari La from Agham Village is tough, and roads are a mix of average and bad.

 You will very rarely spot a taxi or other vehicle on this route when you drive over it.
 So in case of any exigency, help will be very hard to find.

 - Sedans/Hatchbacks = Tough, at least the climb up/down for Wari La and then again to Changla.
 Very Tough and not recommended in early summers.